luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 scrollable select animals in groups

-selection border rounded to match the animal card

 group details should have created by crated at and updated at just like the animal details. maybe should share logic?